 Я был бы очень заинтересован, чтобы получить примеры любой из этих для моей коллекции. Если у вас есть для продажи или торговли / обмена, пожалуйста,

 The first production transistors were germanium point-contact types С1 and С2 (Latin S1 and S2) which use a smallish cartridge case rather similar to those made in other countries.
 Apparently production started in 1953, but examples dated earlier than 1956 are very rare.

-С1 exists with six suffixes: А, Б, В, Г, Д and Е. This С1А was made by SRI number 35, which became Pulsar and exists to this day.
+С1 exists with six suffixes: А, Б, В, Г, Д and Е. This С1А was made by NII number 35, which became NPP Pulsar and exists to this day.

-С2 exists with four suffixes: А, Б, В and Г. This С2А was also made by SRI 35 and I have another made by Izmerital plant, now ПЛУТОН(Pluton).
+С2 exists with four suffixes: А, Б, В and Г. This С2А was also made by SRI 35 and I have another made by Moscow plant #382 (now OJSC 'Pluton').

-These were followed by С3 and С4 (Latin S3 and S4) in small green or black flat cans with a pronounced flange like the П6 below (except for colour).
+These were followed by С3 and С4 (Latin S3 and S4) in a small green or black "top hat" outline with a pronounced flange.
 These are point-contact devices electrically identical to С1 and С2 respectively but in more modern encapsulation.
+They have the same sets of suffixes as the С1 and С2 respectively.
 According to www.155la3.ru these are rarer than the original С1 and С2.
-They have the same suffixes as the С1 and С2.
-There is also some evidence of the existence of a type С5, allegedly for military use.
-I have not found any images of this, but would like to.

 I would be extremely interested to obtain examples of С4 or С5.
 If you have any for sale or trade/exchange, please